 Number of states represented at ALA Girls Nation this year: 50

 Number of senators at ALA Girls Nation: 100

-Number of senators named Isabella (or a variation thereof): 4
+Number of senators named Maeve: 2

-Number of bills docketed: 41
+Number of bills docketed: 44

-Number of resolutions docketed: 7
+Number of resolutions docketed: 5

-Number of joint resolutions docketed: 1
+Number of joint resolutions docketed: 0

 Pages of Legislation printed: 6,885 – so far (there will be more after committees finish their amendments Sunday night)

 Number of ALA Girls Nation Government Staff members who ROCK and are excited for a great week: 4